Illicit Networks · Conflict Analysis · Governance Research

 Political consulting firm · New York

 Campaign finance analysis and donor intelligence.
-Flagged and referred 5 suspected bribery and money laundering cases to state election authorities.
-Witness development for criminal defense proceedings.
+Flagged 5 suspected bribery and money laundering cases referred to state election authorities.

 NYU · International Relations